 In October 2016, President Xi Jinping announced the Healthy China (HC 2030) blueprint, a declaration that made public health a precondition for all future economic and social development.
 The HC 2030 blueprint, released in Beijing by the Chinese government, includes 29 chapters covering public health services, environment management, the Chinese medical industry, and food and drug safety.

-The Chinese love to give localise foreign things and ideas.
+The Chinese love to localise foreign things and ideas.
 The Western nutrition pyramid has been made Chinese by changing it into the nutrition pagoda.

 The Chinese Nutrition Society has issued a special food pyramid for pregnant women late 2019.